Lectem/FakeMii/README.md

 This proxy will fake the nintendo connection test so that you can use it on a WLAN without internet.
 It is useful if you don't have a router or an internet AP, and wish to use the Wifi anyway.
 (FTP, netloader, ...)

+It can also deliver the launcher page for spider exploit, IE start gateway's launcher.dat, Decrypt9, rxTools...
+The static html version of the launcher was made bt duke_srg, I take no credit for it.

 Any other page will send a 404 error.